 Keep Appropriate Temperatures According to Your Chicks’ Age

 To raise your baby chicks properly it’s important to adjust the temperature in your brooder relative to your chicks’ maturity and age.
 But what temperature exactly should a chicken brooder be?
-The brooding temperature for day old chicks should be 93 °F, but to create favorable temperature conditions as your chicks grow, keep lowering the temperature by roughly 5 degrees each week
+TThe brooding temperature forday-oldd chicks should be 93 °F, but to create favorable temperature conditions as your chicks grow, keep lowering the temperature by roughly 5 degrees each week.

 When setting the temperature in your brooder, make sure that you measure the temperatures at the level of your chickens’ backs, this is the most appropriate way.
 Also, you can measure about 50 mm above the litter.

-he recommended temperatures for poultry chicks reduce as weeks progress, so it’s best to follow the baby chick temperature chart below (we’ve extracted information from the Colorado State University Extension).
+The recommended temperatures for poultry chicks reduce as the weeks progress, so it’s best to follow the baby chick temperature chart below (we’ve extracted information from the Colorado State University Extension).

 Choose a Reliable Heat Source to Keep Your Brooder Temperature Just Right